 - School Universidad Autonama de Baja California

-Agustín Murillo is a minor league infielder.
-He has led his leagues in fielding percentage, runs and times hit by pitch.
+Agustín Murillo has been a minor league infielder.
+He has led his leagues in fielding percentage, runs, doubles and times hit by pitch.

 Murillo made his breakthrough in the minor Northern Sonora League in 2002, winning Rookie of the Year honors after hitting .388 (leading the league) and stealing 20 bases (tied for the most).
 Jack Pierce signed him for the Arizona Diamondbacks.